 Snippets of conversation made their way to Emily as she leaned against a kitchen cabinet and waited for the kettle to boil.

 “I think, like, Neville could have been it, you know?
-I know everyone gets all teary eyed at Harry, but Neville is a bona fide just found out i have herpes badass.”
+I know everyone gets all teary eyed at Harry, but Neville is a bona fide badass.”

 “I find the parallels between Lily throwing herself between Harry and death and Narcissa lying to Voldemort’s face to save Malfoy really beautiful.
 How many mother figures have we lost?”

-For the first time in months, Emily almost through she could smell smoke.
+For the first time in months, Emily almost thought she could smell smoke.